jakob-bagterp/browserist/docs/user-guide/performance/parallelisation.md

 * Multi-processing

 ## Which Method is Faster?
 Multi-processing and multi-threading are the fastest methods, sometimes twice as fast as running the same job in linear or asynchronous mode.
-For instance, the code examples below yield the results like this in seconds:
+For instance, measuring execution time of the code examples below yield the results like this in seconds:

 | Method           | Average | Min   | Max   |
 | ---------------- | ------- | ----- | ----- |